Training Courses 2023

-In 2021, twelve training courses will be organized.
+Twelve training courses will be organised in 2023

-The application process for these courses will begin approximately 2 months before the course begins.
-Please check this website regularly to stay informed about the program.
+The application process for these courses opens approximately two months before the start of course.
+Please check this website regularly to stay informed about the programme.

-In order to participate in a training course, you must work for the government, a government body or a government-related organization.
-However for the training programmes Energy Transition, Food Safety, Trade Promotion & Economic Diplomacy and Water Management also some places are availabe for those working at a semi public organisations.
+To be eligible to participate in a training course, you must work for the government, a government body or a government-related organisation.
+However, some spots for those working at semi-public organisations are also available in the following training programmes: Energy Transition, Food Safety, Trade Promotion & Economic Diplomacy and Water Management.
 The maximum number of participants per course is 25.
 As the courses are interactive, participants will be divided into subgroups.

-We encourage women to apply, as we highly value diversity amongst our participants.
+We particularly encourage women to apply, as we highly value diversity amongst our participants.

 Costs and fees